 The Farming in Protected Landscapes Programme will pay for projects that, in the opinion of the Local Assessment Panel (see ‘Application assessment’ below) provide value for money and meet at least one of the outcomes listed below, under four themes.

 - Flood risk is reduced

-- Farmers, land managers and the public better understand what different habitats and land uses can store carbon and reduce carbon emissions
+- Farmers, land managers and the public better understand what different habitats and land uses can deliver for carbon storage and reduced carbon emissions

 - The landscape is more resilient to climate change

-- There is a greater area of habitat improved for biodiversity
+- There is a greater area of wildlife-rich habitat

 - There is an increase in biodiversity

 - Existing habitat is better managed for wildlife

 - There are more opportunities for people to explore, enjoy and understand the landscape

 - There are more opportunities for more diverse audiences to explore, enjoy and understand the landscape